abansod/abansod.github.io/content/en/posts/Designing-system-for-elastic-load.md

 On-premise traditional deployment is not scalable under unpredicted high load, as limited resources are kept reserved for such incidents.
 It is recommended to use Modern Clouds like AWS, Azure, GCP, etc. These cloud providers offer high availability and provision to scale applications automatically under high load.

+Auto-scaling is a popular feature, used for highly scalable systems.
+Where application replicas are scaled up or down automatically based on load

 ## Polyglot Persistence